 Current Status of All Projects

-As of December 31, 2022, 40% of appropriated SLFRF funds, 59% of Direct-to-Agency awards, and 60% state stimulus funds are either encumbered or spent.
-The final $305 million of the State's SLFRF award will be appropriated in the 2023 legislative session.
-The State continues to actively monitor all Stimulus spending closely, to ensure that funds awarded from the Federal Government and State Legislature are spent on time and in compliance with State and Federal regulations.
-As of December 31, 2022, over 95% of all Stimulus funding has been spent or encumbered in alignment with legislated timelines.
+The State continues to work with each agency to actively monitor all Stimulus spending closely, to ensure that funds awarded from the Federal Government and State Legislature are spent on time and in compliance with State and Federal regulations.